coreruleset/coreruleset/util/find-rules-without-test/README.md

 util/find-rules-without-test/find_rules_without_test.py /path/to/coreruleset
 ```

+Optionally you can pass the argument `--output=github` or `--output=native`.
+The last one is the default.

 The script collects all available test files, based on the name of the test files.
 It will look up under CORERULESET_ROOT/tests/regression/tests/*.

 Then it starts to read all rule files with name "REQUEST-\*", which means this won't handle the RESPONSE-* rules.